freenas/freenas-docs/userguide/storage.rst

 An Access Control List (ACL) is a set of account permissions associated with a dataset and applied to directories or files within that dataset.
-These permissions define the actions that user accounts can make for a dataset or its contents.
-This is typically used in %brand% to manage user interactions with :ref:`shared datasets <Sharing>`.
+These permissions control the actions users can perform on the dataset contents.
+ACLs are typically used to manage user interactions with :ref:`shared datasets <Sharing>`.

-Datasets can be configured to reject ACL changes.
+Datasets optimized for SMB sharing can restrict ACL changes.
 See :guilabel:`ACL Mode` in the
 :ref:`Dataset Options table <zfs_dataset_opts_tab>`.

-An ACL is modified by adding or removing Access Control Entries (ACEs).
+ACLs are modified by adding or removing Access Control Entries (ACEs) in :menuselection:`Storage --> Pools`.
-This requires going to
-:menuselection:`Storage --> Pools`,
-finding the desired dataset, clicking |ui-options|, and selecting :guilabel:`Edit ACL`.
-The :guilabel:`ACL Manager` opens to configure the ACL and add or remove ACEs.
+Find the desired dataset, click |ui-options|, and select :guilabel:`Edit ACL`.
+The :guilabel:`ACL Manager` opens.

 .. _edit_acl_fig: